tczerminski/blog/content/posts/protobuf.md

 all timeseries went into a single blob.
 That meant **one misbehaving user could bring down everyone**.

 We considered moving to **VictoriaMetrics Cluster**, but key features like downsampling were behind a paywall.
-When we asked about enterprise pricing, the quote was so far above our budget it wasn’t even close.
+When we asked about enterprise pricing, the quote was far beyond our budget.

 So we turned to **Cortex**.
 As a CNCF project, it’s fully open source and supports true multi-tenancy.
 The plan was simple: distribute metrics among tenants by populating the `X-Scope-OrgID` HTTP header in the Prometheus Remote Write protocol.